pactumjs/pactumjs.github.io/api-testing.md

 When you want to make your tests much more clearer, you can break your spec into multiple steps.
 This will come into handy when integrating **pactum** with **cucumber**.
 See [pactum-cucumber-boilerplate](https://github.com/pactumjs/pactum-cucumber-boilerplate) for more details on pactum & cucumber integration.

 Use `pactum.spec()` to get an instance of the spec.
-With **spec** you can build your request & expectations in multiple steps.
+With **spec instance** you can build your request & expectations in multiple steps.

-Once the request is built, perform the request by calling `.toss()` method and wait for the promise to resolve.
+Once the request is built, perform the request by calling the `spec.toss()` method and wait for the promise to resolve.

+!> Assertions methods can be used before calling the `spec.toss()` method.
+In that particular case, if the actual response deviates from the expected response, then the test will fail at the step where  `spec.toss()` method is invoked.

-**Assertions should be made after the request is performed & resolved**.
+**Ideally assertions should be made after the request is performed & resolved**.

-Assertions should be made by either using
+Assertions can be made by either using

-- `pactum.expect` - Doesn't keep a track of the test case status. *(Not Recommended)*
 - `spec.response()` - prints request & response in terminal if the test case fails & keeps a track of the test case status. *(Recommended)*
+- `pactum.expect()` - Doesn't keep a track of the test case status. *(Not Recommended)*

 Reporting with this testing style differs.
 Learn more about it at [reporting](reporting)